Introducing RegExr: Try out and use regular expressions!

 Text

-There are various default texts, but you can delete them or enter your own text.
+There's some default text, but you can delete it or enter your own.

 Enter a suspicious string or a string you want to test